telerik/reporting-docs/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-core-web-api-implementation/how-to-host-reports-service-in-asp.net-core-in-.net-6-with-minimal-api.md

-This article guides you how to host a Reports Web Service in order to expose the Reports Generation Engine to an                 ASP.NET Core in .NET 6 Web Application with Minimal API implementation.
+This article guides you how to host a Reports Web Service in order to expose the Reports Generation Engine to an                 ASP.NET Core in.NET 6 Web Application with Minimal API implementation.

 The guide is separated into sections for readability reasons.
 Along with the steps, it elaborates on the concepts and theory                 behind each step.